Home

 The "Livin' Ain't Easy" LP was a labor of love, but the "Blackbird" LP was intense, complicated, and took much longer to write and complete.
 The vast majority of any band's fan base does not really know what inspired the songs the band does.
 So, I will tell you a little about some of the songs.

 The song Livin' Ain't Easy was written while I was sitting on the floorboard of a car as we were trying to find places to play when we first started out.
 One Last Night Together was written for my wife.
 Stairway To Heaven - Part Two is self explanatory.
 I Love you Babe was written for an old girlfriend.
 And my favorite song on the Livin' Ain't Easy LP, Grand Illusion, is about a young man who overdoses on drugs and sees his dead girlfriend.
 Nobody in my band was allowed to do drugs.
-The only one allowed to drink any alcohol while we were playing was the drummer because he worked up such a sweat.
+The only one allowed to drink any alcohol while we were playing was the drummer because he worked up such a sweat - and he wasn't allowed more than a beer during breaks.

 On the Blackbird LP, the song Blackbird is about how people in ancient times believed that the blackbird signified evil.
 Reflections was yet another song for an old girlfriend.
 Let My People Go was something for the disco haters of the time.
 Evil woman was about a witch.
 Looking For a Way To Get High was another song about young people overdosing on drugs.
 Starr was about a really hot young lady who I just couldn't say no too.
 And my favorite song on the Blackbird LP, She Wants Me, is about a man who was done dirty by his woman and now he has found another so the ex-girlfriend is out of luck.